ggio/gnucash_dark_everforest/README.md

 ## Choose a dark window theme with `gnome-tweaks`

-For a fully dark appearance, it is recommended that you also choose a dark theme for legacy applications with [`gnome-tweaks`](https://bytexd.com/how-to-install-and-use-gnome-tweaks-tool-in-ubuntu/).
+For a fully dark appearance, it is recommended that you also select a dark theme for legacy applications with [`gnome-tweaks`](https://bytexd.com/how-to-install-and-use-gnome-tweaks-tool-in-ubuntu/).

 ## References